mawnir/notion-localstorage/README.md

 # Notion Localstorage

-Notion Localstorage is a lightweight note-taking application designed for local storage, ensuring your data stays secure on your device.
+Notion Localstorage is a fast and lightweight note-taking application designed for local storage, ensuring your data stays secure on your device.
 With a clean and intuitive interface, Notion Localstorage allows you to organize and manage your notes effortlessly.

 **Note: This project is still a work in progress.
 Contributions and feedback are welcome!**